The Last of Us: Other media

 A four-issue comic book miniseries, The Last of Us: American Dreams, was published by Dark Horse Comics from April to July 2013.
 Written by the game's creative director Neil Druckmann and illustrated by Faith Erin Hicks, the comics serve as a prequel to the game, chronicling the journey of a younger Ellie and Riley.
 At ' on July 28, 2014, the game's cast performed a live reading of selected scenes in Santa Monica, California, with live music by game composer Gustavo Santaolalla.
 The performance was hosted and directed by Druckmann, with graphics by Alex Hobbs.

-On The Last of Us Day in September 2020, CMON announced it was developing ', a tabletop game intending to focus on exploration, narrative, and survival elements.
+On The Last of Us Day in September 2020, CMON announced it was developing ', a tabletop game intended to focus on exploration, narrative, and survival elements, though it received no subsequent updates.
 A different tabletop game, The Last of Us: Escape the Dark, was announced in November 2022, produced by Naughty Dog and Themeborne; the game allows up to five players to try to reach safety from enemies while exploring locations from the game.
 It was released through Asmodee in the United States on November 29, 2024.

-In January 2025, Druckmann announced a physical experience allowing users to fight against the infected in Seattle during the events of Part II with virtual weapons, immersive video, audio, and scent technologies, first exhibited at the Consumer Electronics Show. '—a 618-page hardcover book featuring the scripts for The Last of Us, Left Behind, and Part II—is set to be published by Dark Horse Books on December 16, 2025, featuring a foreword by Joel's actor Troy Baker and art by principal character concept artist Hyoung Nam.
+In January 2025, Druckmann announced a physical experience allowing users to fight against the infected in Seattle during the events of Part II with virtual weapons, immersive video, audio, and scent technologies, first exhibited at the Consumer Electronics Show. '—a 618-page hardcover book featuring the scripts for The Last of Us, Left Behind, and Part II—was published by Dark Horse Books on December 16, 2025, featuring a foreword by Joel's actor Troy Baker and art by principal character concept artist Hyoung Nam.